WHEN IS THE BEST TIME TO TRANSPLANT?

 Remember that transplanting causes stress, which you want to minimize as much as possible.
 If you want to transplant in spring, it must be done after the ground has thawed and before the plant has started to bud out.
 If you wish to transplant in the fall, it should occur after leaf drop but before the ground freezes.
 A transplant will likely not survive if it has budded out in the spring or if it has not had time to become established in the fall prior to ground freeze.

-It is generally easier in the Northeast to transplant in the spring because budding out can be clearly seen while the time of ground freeze can be capricious.
+It is generally easier in northeast Minnesota to transplant in the spring because budding out can be clearly seen, while the time of ground freeze can be unpredictable.

 Smaller plants should be transplanted as bare roots, ideally in the spring.
 Take care to spread out the roots, pruning any that could possibly entangle or circle the plant, thereby girdling and killing it.
 Larger plants must be transplanted with soil attached.

 The planting hole should be two to three times the width of the root ball.
 Water the plant thoroughly prior to transplant and keep it well watered after it’s been moved.
-A 3- to 4-inch layer of mulch will help conserve moisture.
+A three- to four-inch layer of mulch will help conserve moisture.